-Creating these forms of insulation can use up to 10 times as much energy as their eco friendly alternatives.
+Creating these forms of traditional insulation can use up to 10 times as much energy as their eco friendly alternatives.

 When it comes to energy and cost efficiency, it makes much more sense to invest in high levels of insulation for your home, rather than investing in fancy heating and cooling technologies.